image-js/image-js-docs/docs/Tutorials and concepts/Concepts/Out-parameter and its purpose.md

 // Throws an error `cannot use out image.
 Its width property must be 3.
 Received 1`.
 ```

-If images are compatible source image can be used as an output.
-The example below shows the difference between function with and without `out` parameter.
+If the images are compatible, the source image can be used as an output, as shown in the following example:

 ```ts
 // By default, not passing the out parameter will create and return a new image